cabrerahector/wordpress-popular-posts/readme.txt

 = 2.1.1 =
 * Fixed bug preventing widget title from being saved.
-* Fixed bug affecting blogs with Wordpress installed somewhere else than domain's root.
+* Fixed bug affecting blogs with WordPress installed somewhere else than domain's root.
 * Added htmlentities to post titles.
 * Added default thumbnail image if none is found in the post.